-- When you have both earphones in your ears, note that you hear a single pulsating sound.
+- When you have both earphones in, note that you hear a single pulsating sound.
 Some liken it to a wavering or trembling type sound.

-- When you put the other headphone back in your ear, the pulsating sound comes again.
-This is because when you have both earphones in, your brain is effectively linking the two frequencies (tones) and perceiving the mathematical difference between the left and right tones (creating a binaural beat).
+- When you put the other headphone back in your ear, the pulsating sound is present again.
+This is because when you have both earphones in, your brain is effectively linking the two frequencies (tones).
+The brain then perceives the mathematical difference between the left and right tones (creating a binaural beat).
 In this case, it perceives a frequency of 6 Hertz.

 Human Hearing Threshold & Binaural Beats

-Because the human hearing threshold is commonly cited as 20-20,000 Hz, you may wonder how it is possible to hear binaural beats frequencies below 20 Hz.
+Because the human hearing threshold is usually cited as being between 20-20,000 Hz, you may wonder how it is possible to experience binaural beats frequencies below 20 Hz.

-The response happens inside the brain.
-It is often referred to as an auditory illusion: because you don't hear the resulting frequency and the brain is somewhat tricked into responding in this way.
+This response takes place inside the brain and is often referred to as an auditory illusion because you don't hear the resulting frequency.
+The brain is then tricked into responding to this frequency.

-Using the example in the aforementioned section, the brain would produce brainwaves at 6 Hz.
-This means the brain is perceiving a frequency of 6 vibrations/cycles per second, and subsequently producing brainwaves of the same frequency.
+Using our earlier example, when the brain receives two sound frequencies it produces brainwaves at the resulting frequency.
+In this case 6 Hz.
+This means that the brain perceives a frequency of 6 vibrations or cycles per second and subsequently produces brainwaves at the same frequency.

 Why Binaural Beats Meditation?

-‘Binaural beats meditation’ is our brand name and a term developed for our advanced music therapy.
-We were the first to coin the term during our research and development.
+“Binaural Beats Meditation” is our branded term for our advanced music therapy.
+We were pioneers in coining the term during our research and development process.

-Not all binaural beats music is designed for meditation and relaxation, but as you can see from the diagram above, many of its use cases are linked to a relaxed, meditative state of mind.
+It's important to note that not all binaural beats music is specifically created for meditation and relaxation.
+However, as shown in the diagram, many of its applications are associated with inducing a relaxed and meditative state of mind.